Derandomized Parallel Repetition via Structured PCPs: Introduction

 This leads to the derandomization question, addressed already 15 years ago~\cite{FK95}.
 Can one recycle randomness of the verifier in the parallel repetition scheme without losing too much in soundness error?

-Motivated by this question, Impagliazzo, Kabanets, and Wigderson \cite{IKW09} introduced an excellent method for analyzing the direct product test which allowed them to derandomize it.
+Motivated by this question, Impagliazzo, Kabanets, and Wigderson \cite{IKW09} introduced a method for analyzing the direct product test which allowed them to derandomize it.
 Namely, they exhibited a relatively small collection of subsets $\K\subset{[n] \choose k}$, and considered the restriction of the direct product encoding $f^{\otimes k}$ to this collection.
 They then showed that this form of derandomized direct product can be tested using the above test.
 The collection $\K$ is as follows: identify $[n]$ with a vector space $\F^{m}$, let $k=\card{\F}^{d}$ for constant $d$, and let $\K$ be the set of all $d$-dimensional linear subspaces.

 A natural next step is to use the derandomized direct product of \cite{IKW09} to obtain a derandomized parallel repetition theorem.
-Recall that the parallel repetition verifier works by simulating $k$ independent runs of the original verifier on $\pi$, and querying the (supposed) direct product $\Pi$ on the resulting $k$-tuples of queries.
+Recall that the parallel repetition verifier works by simulating $k$ independent invocations of the original verifier on $\pi$, and querying the (supposed) direct product $\Pi$ on the resulting $k$-tuples of queries.
 However, in the derandomized setting, the $k$-tuples of queries generated by the verifier may fall outside $\K$.
 This is the main difficulty that we address in this work.

 This is where the structure of the PCP comes to our aid.
 We show that for PCPs with a certain linear structure, the $k$-tuples of queries can be made in a way that is compatible with the derandomized direct product test of \cite{IKW09}.
+More specifically, the $k$-tuples of queries always belong to the collection~$\mathcal{K}$, and are distributed like queries of the derandomized direct product test.
 This allows us to prove a derandomized parallel repetition theorem for the particular case of PCPs with linear structure.
 Our main theorem is proved by constructing PCPs with linear structure (discussed next), and applying the derandomized parallel repetition theorem.